John co-founded Allos in 2010, but he did some pretty cool stuff before that, too. He was also a lawyer.

 Although he achieved success as an attorney, he knew that to succeed as a venture capitalist he would need operating experience.
 So, he joined publicly-traded Quantum Health Resources, a provider of drugs and related therapies to patients with rare, chronic diseases, as SVP of business development.
 While there, he was able to gain insights into the healthcare industry, including through being involved in the launch of a mail-order specialty pharmacy and several new products.
 In 1997, shortly after Quantum was sold to Olsten Health Services, John was recruited by Blue Chip Venture Company to join the firm as its third partner.

-John’s investment experience includes software, business services, and healthcare companies, such as AssureRx, Bluegill Technologies (sold to Checkfree), Inspiris (sold to United Healthcare), Medhost (sold to HealthTech Holdings), Healthscribe (sold to Spheris), and Renal Solutions (sold to Fresenius).
+John’s investment experience includes software, business services, and healthcare companies, such as Assurex Health, Bluegill Technologies (sold to Checkfree), Inspiris (sold to United Healthcare), Medhost (sold to HealthTech Holdings), Healthscribe (sold to Spheris), and Renal Solutions (sold to Fresenius).
 He is still a managing director with Blue Chip, and is responsible for its investments in Blue Chip Surgical, Endocyte, and Nine Sigma.
 He is also active with Blue Chip's Validation Fund, which invests in seed-stage technology companies in Ohio.

 JD, Case Western Reserve University

 "As I grow older, I pay less attention to what men say.
 I just watch what they do." - Andrew Carnegie

 The Speed of Trust by Stephen M.R.
 Covey

 Crosby, Stills & Nash; Van Morrison; Mumford and Sons

 John is on the board of Stepping Stones, an organization that provides important services to children and adults with autism, Down Syndrome, and other disabilities.
 He is also the chairman of VentureOhio, which represents the sources of capital and other resources available to high growth entrepreneurial enterprises in Ohio.